ulrichriegel/Pareto/README.md

 - Calculation of local Pareto alphas for normal, lognormal and gamma distributions
 - Fitting a Piecewise Pareto distribution to a tower of layer losses (for an arbitrary number of layers)

+Moreover, the package provides some functions for collective models with a claim count distribution from the Panjer class (i.e. Binomial, Poisson and Negative Binomial) and a piecewise Paret distributed severity:

+- Layer mean, variance and standard deviation
+- Simulation of losses with the collective model

-The methods are also available for truncated versions of the (piecewise) Pareto distribution.
+All methods are also available for truncated versions of the (piecewise) Pareto distribution.

 ## Installation